webdevmentor/kata-roman-numerals/README.en.md

 ---

 To run all unit tests use the following command in the Docker container:<br>
-`vendor/bin/codecept run Unit`
+`vendor/bin/codecept run unit`

 Definitions
 ---

 **TDD (Test Driven Development)**

-In TDD, a test is first written, which defines the scope of the implementation to be written next.
+In TDD, a test is written first, which defines the scope of the implementation to be written next.
 This means you can work through every application, no matter how complicated, in small, stable steps.
-Unit tests are to be preferred because they are manageable and can be carried out quickly as a whole.
+Unit tests are to be preferred because they are manageable and can be carried out quickly.

 There are three simple rules in TDD: